Updated:Updated this articles in line with 2020.

 Now I have many, many listeners each episode.
 They interact with me on LinkedIn, Twitter and even email me.

 The podcast helped turn my brand of “Digital Marketing Punk” from empty words on a web page to a living breathing thing.
+I managed to give the brand my voice.

 I had a call this week with a digital agency who are avid listeners of the podcast, at the end of the call they were amazed… “You sound exactly like you are on your podcast!”…although it is me after all.